GRIDAPPSD/gridappsd-toolbox/dynamic-ybus/README.md

 }
 ```

 Note the update message contains both ybus and ybusChanges elements.
 Normally applications only need to process one or the other and the workflow described below uses ybusChanges only once the starting Y-bus has been initialized.
-Using ybusChanges speeds processing for Dynamic Y-bus update messages notably for large models and also allows applications to be optimized by only considering changed Y-bus elements.
+Using ybusChanges speeds processing of Dynamic Y-bus update messages notably for large models and also allows applications to be optimized by only considering changed Y-bus elements.

 ## Service Output Response and Published Update Processing